isomerpages/pa-cdcvouchers-v2/_about/About CDC Vouchers Scheme.md

 permalink: /about/about-cdc-vouchers-scheme
 description: About CDC Vouchers Scheme
 ---
-The $130 million CDC Vouchers Scheme was launched by Prime Minister Lee Hsien Loong, Chairman of People's Association:
+The $130 million CDC Vouchers Scheme was launched in December 2021 by Prime Minister Lee Hsien Loong, Chairman of People's Association:

 1. To thank Singaporeans for their sense of solidarity during the COVID-19 pandemic
 2. To support hawkers and heartland merchants affected by the pandemic